vasconeves/machine_learning/observational studies and experiments.md

 ## Multiple linear regression

 We are now reaching the *good stuff*.
-We will first introduce multiple linear regression, which is the basic framework for many of today's realistic models in many areas and then we'll also go through the strategies to choose the best model.
+We will first introduce multiple regression, which is the basic framework for many of today's realistic models in many areas and then we'll also go through the strategies to choose the best model.

 It's time to generalize linear regression to multiple dimensions.
 If we have more than two observed variables, we can create a model to predict one variable, $Y$ based on two or more variables: $X_1,X_2,...,X_p$.
 The model for **one observation** of the predicted variable $Y_i$ can then be written as